 Later withdrawal.
 If you fail to take a corrective distribution within the time period described above, you’ll incur the excess contribution penalty for the year of the contribution and incur it again for each subsequent year it remains uncorrected.
 You can prevent it from applying to a subsequent year by withdrawing the excess from your Roth IRA, but the rules here are different than for the type of correction described earlier:

 - You need to act by the end of the year, not by the due date of the return for that year.
-If your excess contribution was made in 2017, you must act by December 31, 2018 to avoid a penalty for 2018.
+If your excess contribution was made in 2021, and missed the deadline to avoid a penalty for 2021, you must act by December 31, 2022 to avoid incurring a second penalty for 2022.
 Note that this is only 2½ months after the deadline for correcting the original year, as described earlier.

 - When using this correction method you don’t have to withdraw earnings.
 You simply withdraw the amount of the excess contribution.